Uvacoder/lawncare/src/pages/page/swacliffe.md

 slug: /project/swacliffe
 featured: true
 title: Swalcliffe
-featuredimage: ./swacliffe.jpg
+featuredimage: /img/swacliffe.jpg
-alt: Results of our Lawn Care Service in Swacliffe
+alt: Results of our lawn care service in Swacliffe
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Swacliffe
+These are the results of our lawn care service at a client in Swacliffe